 Dear banks — why has just 3.5% of R200bn loan scheme been granted?

+Only a small proportion of the amount that was set aside to provide support for small enterprises through the pandemic has been allocated, even though the fund is 94% guaranteed by the government

-It is two months since the introduction of a massive R200bn loan scheme to help small businesses through the Covid-19 pandemic, and its performance has — so far — been dismal.
+It is two months since the introduction of a huge loan scheme of R200bn to help small businesses through the Covid-19 pandemic, and its performance has, so far, been dismal.

-It was hailed initially as a massive injection into the economy, but a meagre R7bn has found its way to SA businesses.
-In fact, according to Banking Association SA (Basa) MD Bongiwe Kunene, only 4,800 small businesses have been successful, out of a chunky 29,700 applications.
+It was hailed initially as an enormous injection into the economy.
+But a meagre R7bn has found its way to SA businesses.
+In fact, according to Banking Association SA (Basa) MD Bongiwe Kunene, only 4,800 small businesses have been successful out of a chunky 29,700 that applied.

 Of those, 5,200 companies did not meet the eligibility of loans as set out by the ultimate guarantors, the Reserve Bank and the National Treasury, a further 5,400 fell outside the risk appetite of the banks and 14,100 are still being assessed.

-The scheme focuses on businesses with turnover of less than R300m, in good standing with their banks with no available borrowing capacity and (probably the easiest to prove) negatively affected by the lockdown.
+The scheme focuses on businesses with turnover of less than R300m that are in good standing with their banks but have no available borrowing capacity and (probably the easiest to prove) are negatively affected by the lockdown.

 Basa was spurred into releasing the figures after research house Intellidex published a paper arguing that the scheme isn’t working.